pierre-rouleau/pel/README.rst

               the end the make-driven build of PEL.

 .. [#doc]     The source of the `PEL PDF files`_ is a single macOS Number
               spreadsheet file.
-It's also available in the Git `pel-pdf-spreadsheet repo`_.
-I would have liked  to find a way to create this with a markup flexible enough but I did not find one.
+I periodically push a version to the Git `pel-pdf-spreadsheet repo`_.
+I would have liked to find a way to create this with a text markup flexible enough but I did not find any.
 Let me know if you know one that can build the same output.

 .. [#quick] **Fast initialization**:  PEL code uses all the techniques to
             improve initialization speed.
 By default it starts quickly,